Twigest

 Catch Trends Before They Peak

-Add 3 keywords for free.
-Twigest tracks their volume and sentiment around the clock, alerts you to spikes within 60 minutes, and summarizes trends in your morning digest.
+Add 1 keyword for free.
+Twigest tracks their volume and sentiment around the clock, flags volume surges clearly, and summarizes trends in your morning digest.

 No credit card required.
 Try the free Twitter Account Analyzer to explore first.